viviag/viviag.io/_posts/2023-02-25-platonic-hask-overview-adts.md

 We have also just shown that objects in $$Hask$$ as a symmetric monoidal category with finite coproducts form a commutative semiring.

 So Haskell types do.
 This construction seems to me a good answer to question why algebraic types are algebraic.

+Actually we have not constructed algebraic types since we excluded recursive types.
+And there is a valid question if given semigroup structure extends to the whole class of algebraic types.
+But we did not rely on nature of elements while proving general statement, so there is nothing to raise a problem.
+Recursive types deserve at least a separate post.